 - Taking medicine that is past its expiration date

 Medication management can be particularly complex for the elderly who commonly take a wide variety of different prescriptions as well as over-the-counter medications.
-Grace Home Care‘s Topeka senior care experts outline some of the greatest challenges older adults encounter with medication adherence, and tips to assist with each:
+Grace Home Care‘s experts in senior care in Topeka, KS outline some of the greatest challenges older adults encounter with medication adherence, and tips to assist with each:

 - Memory Issues: Loss of memory is a significant factor in seniors being able to take medicines consistently as prescribed.
 Those with Alzheimer’s disease or dementia can either forget to take their medications, or forget that they’ve already taken them and end up taking multiple dosages.

 - Medication Management Tip: Pill dispensers are a good way to account for medications taken.
 A member of the family can set the dispensers up for his or her older loved one, and provide oversight to assure that meds are taken at the proper time each day.